designJuly 24, 2018

 An introduction to MVP websites

-The definition of a MVP is best explained through this image.
+The definition of an MVP is best explained through this image.

 Original illustration by Henrik Kniberg explaining the Minimum Viable Product